dolphindb/Tutorials_EN/streaming_tutorial.md

 ### 6. Performance tuning

-If an extremely large amount of streaming data arrive in a short period of time, system performance may suffer.
-You may see an extremely high value of 'queueDepth' in table subWorkers on the subscriber node.
+If an extremely large amount of streaming data arrive in a short period of time, we may see an extremely high value of 'queueDepth' in table subWorkers on the subscriber node.
 When the message queue depth on the a subscriber node reaches 'queueDepthLimit', new messages from the publisher node are blocked from entering subscriber nodes.
 This leads to a growing message queue on the publisher node.
-When the message queue depth of the publisher node reaches 'queueDepthLimit', the system blocks new messages from entering the streaming table on the publisher node.
+When the message queue depth of the publisher node reaches 'queueDepthLimit', the system blocks new messages from entering the stream table on the publisher node.

 There are several ways to optimize streaming performance: